-Use this Key Stage 2 grammar game to help introduce Y4 children to fronted adverbials, and to revise the topic with Years 5 and 6.
+Use this Key Stage 2 grammar game to support the introduction of fronted adverbials in Year 4 or to revise the topic with Years 5 and 6.

 Also included are clauses which can be matched to the fronted adverbials to create sentences.